 Icing on the cake, it has a free plan.
 But believe me, being free is not the main reason to take a closer look at selling online via Ecwid.

-40,000 stores powered by Ecwid on Facebook only, over 1 million sellers in total — that IS the reason.
+40K stores are powered by Ecwid on Facebook only, over 1 million sellers in total — that IS the reason.
 All these successful businesses selling products around the world can’t be wrong.

-Ecwid’s Facebook shopping cart features are even wider that Facebook’s own ones.
+Ecwid’s Facebook shopping cart features are even wider than Facebook’s.
 They include:

-- Synced inventory, if your online store is connected not only to Facebook, but also to WordPress, or Weebly, or Wix or anything else.
+- Synced inventory is perfect if your online store is connected not only to Facebook, but also to WordPress, or Weebly, or Wix, or any other platform.
 Ecwid will showcase the same products, prices and descriptions on all the storefronts.
-You upload the products directly to Ecwid, it synchronizes the listings everywhere,
+You upload the products directly to Ecwid, it synchronizes the listings everywhere.

 - Customers shopping on Facebook are redirected to complete checkout through X-Cart web storefront.

 - Sales coming from Facebook are marked in your X-Cart admin backend for tracking.